Loading...

 Characters that are deaf from birth or are otherwise permanently without hearing cannot detect anything using hearing.
 They automatically critically fail any Perception checks that require hearing and are immune to auditory effects.
 However, such characters do not have the deafened condition.

-Deaf characters who either can’t or choose not to remove their deafness gain additional benefits.
+Deaf characters who either cannot or choose not to remove their deafness gain additional benefits.
 They have enough practice to cast spells and activate magic items without issue, but if they perform an action they are not accustomed to that involves auditory elements, they must succeed at a DC 5 flat check or the action is lost.
 They gain the Sign Language feat PC pg.
 262, CRB pg.
 266Player Core page 262

 Core Rulebook page 266